Josh Oluwayemi: Club career

 Born in Waltham Forest, Oluwayemi joined Tottenham Hotspur's academy at the age of 10, subsequently coming through the club's youth ranks.

 In October 2020, he started his senior career by moving on loan to National League club Maidenhead United until January 2021.
-In the summer of 2022, he was released by Tottenham, without having made any appearances for the Spurs.
+In the summer of 2022, he was released by Tottenham, without having made any appearances for Spurs.

 Following a successful trial at Portsmouth, on 19 July 2022 Oluwayemi joined the EFL League One club on a permanent deal, signing a one-year contract, with an option for another season.
 He made his league debut for Pompey on 14 January 2023, starting in a 3–0 away loss against Bolton Wanderers.

+On 31 July 2023, Oluwayemi signed for National League South club Chelmsford City on loan.
+In November 2023, following an injury, Oluwayemi returned to Portsmouth early.

+On 11 January 2024, after 9 appearances for Portsmouth, Oluwayemi joined Finnish Veikkausliiga club Lahti on a one-year contract.
+He left Lahti in mid-August, after having recorded 14 appearances for the club.

+On 15 August 2024, Oluwayemi joined Wellington Phoenix, a New Zealand club playing in the Australian top-tier A-League Men, on a one-year deal for an undisclosed fee.
+On 30 October 2024, Oluwayemi's contract was renewed with the Phoenix for another year, until the end of the 2025–26 season.

 International career

 Thanks to his dual citizenship, Oluwayemi can choose to represent either England or Nigeria internationally.

 Oluwayemi has represented England at under-15 and under-16 level.

 In July 2021, Oluwayemi was called up to the senior Nigeria side for a friendly against Mexico.